 All those specimen molds are designed that could be run simultaneously in the simulator at given well condition.

-Besides of the main apparatus, the other test equipments that are needed to perform the tests are:
+that are needed to perform the tests are:

-Fann VG Viscometer for determining the rheological properties of cement shurry.
+Fann VG Viscometer for determining the rheological properties of cement slurry.

 Hydraulic press for determining both the compressive strength and shear bond strength of cement.